How To Fix Steam Error 29 In 2023

 Contact Steam Support (Screenshot from eXputer)

-Steam error 29 can be especially frustrating if you are unable to change your Steam account’s password.
+Error 29 can be especially frustrating if you cannot change your Steam account’s password.
 It can even lead to many players potentially losing access to their accounts due to malicious attacks.
-This can make error 29 not only frustrating but also highly dangerous.
-However, after thoroughly exploring all the methods mentioned in this guide, Steam error 29 will be solved permanently.
+Because of this, I was locked out of my Steam account for several hours.
+However, I thoroughly researched and experimented with each solution in this guide.
+This fixed the error for me; I’m confident it will do the same for you.

 FAQs

-You will normally see error 29 when trying to change your password, making a purchase at the Steam store, and launching a game.
+You will normally see error 29 when trying to change your password, purchasing at Steam’s store, and launching a game.

 What information should I provide to Steam’s customer support when reporting Error 29?

-You must explain where error 29 is showing up in as much detail as possible.
+You must explain where error 29 appears in as much detail as possible.
 Also, include the error screenshot with the support message.

 How you fix error 29 will depend on where the error is occurring.
 Generally, installing Microsoft Visual C ++ Redistributable, opening essential network ports, and whitelisting Steam in your antivirus will fix the error.